swantan/DSP539_Assignment4_Python/README.md

 4. Add a method to produce a graph from the data frame of the proportion of each kmer observed.
 5. Add a method to calculate linguistic complexity.
 6. Write a script to thoroughly test each of your functions.
-7. Use the main function to read in your sequence data and output results.
+>7.
+Use the main function to read in your sequence data and output results. =DONE=
 > 8. Create a github repository including a README (in markdown) to submit your work. =DONE=